 What makes Cuban-style Black Beans taste different is the addition of vinegar, wine, bell pepper and a little sugar.
 It's that yin and yang pull of sour and sweet flavors that make this recipe so enticing.
 The other ingredients are typical for slow-cooking legumes, and include: onion, garlic, dried cumin and oregano.

-I've found black beans are a little more expensive than pinto beans, but I still find them on sale at my local Latin market sometimes on sale for less than a dollar per pound, and 99c only Stores, too.
-When they are for sale it's good to get a few bags and set them aside in a cool dark spot for future cooking.
+I've found black beans are a little more expensive than pinto beans, but I still find them on sale at my local Latin market sometimes for less than a dollar per pound, and 99c only Stores stock one pound bags, too.

 You can soak the beans overnight in water to speed up cooking by an hour or so, but it's okay to just start the pot of beans the same day, but give yourself 3-5 hours of slow-simmering time, until beans are tender.
-So, you may want a book or magazine handy to help fill the time.
+(You may want a book handy to help fill the time.)

 What do you serve with my Cuban-style Black Beans?
 Start with steamed white rice.
 Make the rice following package directions.
 When done add to a bowl and spoon on plenty of Black Beans with the sauce -- it's simply delish.